TravisCarden/ai-hackathon/README.md

 ## Development

-With the instructions for running the application, you should be good to go for development of the application as well.
-However, in case you're already using Docker and Visual Studio Code, to ease the setup, there's a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) set up as well.
-You need the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-Open your `ai-hackathon` directory in VSCode and it should offer to use the development container automatically.
+Once you've followed the steps to run the application, you'll be ready to start developing it further.
+Additionally, for those already utilizing Docker and Visual Studio Code, we've set up a [`devcontainer`]([devcontainer](https://code.visualstudio.com/docs/devcontainers/containers)) to streamline the setup process.
+Simply ensure you have the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
+Then, open your `ai-hackathon` directory in VSCode, and it should prompt you to use the development container automatically.

 ## Helpful commands